-14.4.h.2.
-The appointing authority, after receiving approval of the Director, may deny the request to return or continue to work at less than full duty under conditions including, but not limited to, the following:

-14.4.h.2.A. the employee cannot perform the essential duties of his or her job with or without accommodation;

-14.4.h.2.B. the nature of the employee's job is such that it may aggravate the employee's medical condition;

-14.4.h.2.C. a significant risk of substantial harm to the health or safety of the employee or others cannot be eliminated or reduced by reasonable accommodation; or,

-14.4.h.2.D. the approval of the request would seriously impair the conduct of the agency's business.

 14.4.h.3.
+The appointing authority may deny a request to return or continue to work at less than full duty or with restrictions under conditions including, but not limited to, the following:

+14.4.h.3.A. the employee cannot perform the essential duties of his or her job with or without accommodation;

+14.4.h.3.B. the nature of the employee's job is such that it may aggravate the employee's medical condition;

+14.4.h.3.C. a significant risk of substantial harm to the health or safety of the employee or others cannot be eliminated or reduced by reasonable accommodation; or,

+14.4.h.3.D. the approval of the request would seriously impair the conduct of the agency's business.

-Prior to making a decision on an employee's request to return or continue to work at less than full duty, the appointing authority and/or the Director may require additional information from the employee's physician or other physician regarding the employee's ability to perform the essential duties of his or her job, with or without accommodation.
+14.4.h.4.
+Prior to making a decision on an employee's request to return or continue to work at less than full duty or with restrictions, the appointing authority may require additional information from the employee's physician/practitioner or other physician/practitioner regarding the employee's ability to perform the essential duties of his or her job, with or without accommodation.